Bismarck Sea

-The Bismarck Sea (Bismarcksee, ['bɪsmarkzeː]) lies in the southwestern Pacific Ocean within the nation of Papua New Guinea.
-It is located northeast of the island of New Guinea and south of the Bismarck Archipelago.
+The Bismarck Sea (Bismarcksee, ['bɪsmarkzeː]) lies in the south-western Pacific Ocean within the Papua New Guinean exclusive economic zone.
+It is located north-east of the island of New Guinea and south of the Bismarck Archipelago.
 It has coastlines in districts of the Islands Region, Momase Region, and Papua Region.

 Geography

 Like the Bismarck Archipelago, it is named in honour of the first German Chancellor Otto von Bismarck.
 The Bismarck Archipelago extends round to the east and north of the sea, enclosing the Bismarck Sea and separating it from the Southern Pacific Ocean.
 To the south it is linked to the Solomon Sea by the Vitiaz Strait.

 Official boundaries

 The International Hydrographic Organization defines the Bismarck Sea as "that area of the South Pacific Ocean off the northeast coast of New Guinea", with the following limits:

 On the North and East.
 By the Northern and Northeastern coasts of the islands of New Ireland, New Hanover, the Admiralty Islands, Hermit Island, and the Ninigo Group, through Manu and Aua Islands to Wuvulu Island and thence a line to Baudissin Point in New Guinea (142°02'E).